thisisjeffsnow/php-ii-labs/assignments/09_lab_traits.md

 3. Resolve the naming collision, and change the method visibilities.
 4. Instantiate an instance opf the class and execute the trait methods.
 ---
+Answer:

+Source files added to traits folder in repository.